UMAprotocol/UMIPs/UMIPs/ustonks-pid-umip.md

 3. Perform this function for each component in the index and sum all of the results together.
 4. Round the result of step three to six decimal places

-An example of a hypothetical uSTONKS-MAR21 settle is illustrated in [this](https://docs.google.com/spreadsheets/d/1AtNzHvn_0na1miktsF2vmmB5fRj2_y793r-j7_m7P8M/edit?usp=sharing) Google Sheet.
+An example of this calculation is shown in [this](https://docs.google.com/spreadsheets/d/1AtNzHvn_0na1miktsF2vmmB5fRj2_y793r-j7_m7P8M/edit?usp=sharing) Google Sheet.

 **Before Expiry**